exonum/exonum-doc/src/home/glossary.md

 order on all [full nodes](#full-node) in the blockchain network.

 In Exonum, transactions are a subtype of [service endpoints](#service-endpoint).
-Thus, all transactions are templated and defined within [services](#service), acting similarly to [stored procedures][mysql-stored] in database management systems.
+All transactions are templated and defined within [services](#service), acting similarly to [stored procedures][mysql-stored] in database management systems.
-Transaction endpoints of a service usually specify verification rules, such as the validity of a digital signature in the transaction.
-If the rules don't hold, the transaction does not change the blockchain state, but is still recorded in the transaction log.
+Transaction endpoints of a service usually specify certain verification rules, such as the validity of a digital signature in the transaction.
+If the rules don’t hold for a particular transaction, it does not change the blockchain state, but may still be recorded in the transaction log.

 !!! tip